Confidence: Proof You Can Face Any Challenge

 How might leaders remind people of the toughness they see in them?

 Afterword: I’m not endorsing the practice of taking cold showers.
-Is just something I started doing.
+It’s just something I started doing.